By Gwendoline Tan

 Today, dissemination of public information is so rapid that stock prices react within minutes of the release of new information.
 Investors who wait for the latest “whispers” in hopes of getting information ahead of others will likely find that the markets have moved ahead of them and priced this in already.

 Another type of “whisper” could come in the form of private information – if this is the case, it is considered to be “insider trading” which is illegal, risking hefty fines and/or jail time for both the giver and receiver of such information.
-As such, “whispers” usually hold little to no value to the one who hears them.

 2. Put all your eggs in one basket

-Traditional wisdom dictates that having all of our resources in just one possibility is very risky.
+Traditional wisdom dictates that concentrating all of our resources in just one place is very risky.
 Diversification is key.
-There are many factors which could affect the market, no matter how strong your conviction might be on any specific company or sector.
-Modern Portfolio Theory, written by Professor Harry Makowitz, argues that diversified portfolios tend to do better over time at lower levels of risk.
+Regardless of how strong your conviction is on any specific company or sector, there are many factors that can shift the markets.

 Holding a portfolio of multiple stocks

 While there is no magic number to this, typically a well-diversified portfolio would have anywhere between 20-50 stocks or more.
-This way, if one or a few of the stocks perform poorly, it would cost a smaller percentage of your overall portfolio.
+This way, if one or a few of the stocks perform poorly, it would affect a smaller percentage of your overall portfolio.

 Holding a portfolio across multiple asset classes